learnk8s/learnk8s.io/src/gatekeeper/content.md

     },
     {
       "image": "assets/api-server-2.svg",
       "description": "The API is made of several smaller components.
-The first is the HTTP handler which receives and process the HTTP requests."
+The first is the HTTP handler which receives and processes the HTTP requests."
     },
     {
       "image": "assets/api-server-3.svg",